aspose-cells-cloud/aspose-cells-cloud-docs/en/getting-started/how-to-run-docker-container/_index.md

   - "Excel"
   - "spreadsheet"
   - "cloud API"
+  - "Docker"
+  - "Aspose Cells"
+  - "API"
 ---

 Docker technology is designed to automate the deployment of applications by using lightweight containers.
 Developers can use a Docker container to bundle an application with all of its libraries and dependencies and deploy everything as a single package.

-The Aspose.Cells Cloud team has published the Docker container on [Docker Hub](https://hub.docker.com/r/aspose/cells-cloud) to facilitate Docker users.
+The Aspose.Cells Cloud team has published the Docker container on <a href="https://hub.docker.com/r/aspose/cells-cloud" target="_blank" rel="noopener noreferrer">Docker Hub</a> to facilitate Docker users.

 **Prerequisites** – Ensure Docker Engine ≥ 20.x is installed and that your operating system (Windows 10/Server 2019/2022 or a supported Linux distribution) meets the requirements.
 An optional license key can be supplied to run in licensed mode.

+- Docker Engine ≥ 20.x installed
+- Supported OS (Windows 10/Server 2019/2022 or a Linux distribution)
+- Optional license key for licensed mode

 ## Container configuration